 100GB storage on an entry plan is generous!
 However, SSL certificates are only included in Ultimate and Maximum, which for me is a big drawback.
 Plus, the rest of the plans are on the more expensive side.

 If your hosting does not provide an SSL certificate, you can install one for free on your own.
 Some of the most reliable providers are Cloudflare and Let's Encrypt

-Looking at these plans, it’s safe to say that GoDaddy’s shared hosting is best for heavy websites that are not necessarily offering eCommerce functionality.
+Looking at these plans, it’s safe to say that GoDaddy’s shared hosting is best for heavy websites that are not necessarily offering eCommerce functionality (for those you better check the best eCommerce hosting options).
 That means you are better off not dealing with sensitive data like credit card info on these.
 At the same time, they’ll be great for news sites, blogs, and portfolios because of the huge storage space capacities.

 But to get the biggest return on your investment, let’s do some math.